oalotaik/disaster-response/README.md

 This project was done to complete the requirements for Udacity's Data Scientist Nanodegree.
 Using text data from Figure-8, a company specializing in data analytics and machine learning, the purpose was to classify messages that were created during a disaster into 36 categories to help in aid efforts.

 # Files
 The project is divided into 3 folders: one for data and data processing; another one is for building a machine learning pipeline; and the third is for the web app.
+There are also 3 screenshots for the final web app.

 ### Files in the Data Folder
 1. Messages data: disaster_messages.csv